DCAN-Labs/abcd-hcp-pipeline/README.md

 ##### Running a subject with FreeSurfer, a bandstop filter, and study-templates

 First ensure that you have constructed a `bids_input` folder which conforms to BIDS specifications.
 You may use [Dcm2Bids](https://github.com/cbedetti/Dcm2Bids) for this purpose.

+The code block below shows an example of using some advanced arguments.

+We have defined a bandstop filter `--bandstop 18.582 25.726` for motion numbers, where our subject demographic have respiratory rates between 18 and 25 breaths per minute.
+This is the interquartile range (25th percentile and 75th percentile), not the absolute range.

-For study templates we will mount an additional path into the Docker container which contains these extra files: `study_head.nii.gz`, and `study_brain.nii.gz`.
+For study templates we will mount an additional path into the Docker container `-v /path/to/template/folder:/atlases`, which contains these extra files: `study_head.nii.gz`, and `study_brain.nii.gz`.
+Then, we add these templates in as the study template head and brain `--study-template /atlases/study_head.nii.gz /atlases/study_brain.nii.gz` using the path as mounted into the Docker container `/atlases`.

+We have also requested 4 cores for faster processing `--ncpus 4`

 ```{bash}
 docker run --rm \